Im0nk3yar0und/esp-relay/README.md

 &nbsp;
 #### Upload Files
-1. Use the command above to upload the `data` folder contents to SPIFFS.
+1. Use the command above to upload the `data` folder contents to LittleFS.

 &nbsp;